Institut für Informations-, Telekommunikations- und Medienrecht

 |Fax||+49 251 83 38601|

-Prior to joining Münster Law School, Nikolas served as policy advisor to Jakob von Weizsäcker at the European Parliament in Brussels working in the field of banking and financial markets regulation as well as monetary and economic policy (2014-2016).
-He contributed to the European Parliament’s first resolution on virtual currencies and the negotiations on a banking structural reform regulation.
-From 2010-2012, Nikolas clerked at the district court of Freiburg, Germany.
-In parallel to his doctoral research, he worked as a teaching assistant and research associate to Prof. Dr. Boris P. Paal, M.Jur.
-(Oxford) at the Institute for Media and Information Law at the University of Freiburg School of Law.
+From 2016 to 2019, Guggenberger held an appointment as the RWTÜV Foundation Assistant Professor at the University of Münster School of Law where he taught contract, consumer protection, copyright, and information law.
+From 2014 to 2016, he served as a policy advisor to Jakob von Weizsäcker at the European Parliament in Brussels, working in the field of banking and financial markets regulation as well as monetary and economic policy.
+From 2010 to 2012, he clerked at the district court of Freiburg, Germany.
+In parallel to his doctoral research, he worked as a teaching assistant and research associate to Professor Boris P. Paal at the Institute for Media and Information Law at the University of Freiburg School of Law.
+He has also taught at the University of Virginia School of Law and the University of São Paulo Law School.